New multimedia book!

 • Colorful maps illustrating each hotel's location on the Strip

-• Over 40 different touchscreen photo galleries and other rarely seen historical images of Las Vegas on every page
+• Over 40 touchscreen photo galleries and other rarely seen historical images of Las Vegas on every page

 instantly download for only $9.99